 The Italian higher education system is comprised of three cycles: 1st Cycle, which is the Bachelor’s degree (Laurea Triennale) 2nd Cycle, which is the Master’s degree (Laurea Magistrale) 3rd Cycle, which is the Ph.D. degree (Dottorato di Ricerca)

 The good news is that you won’t find yourself needing to survive a big culture shock in Italy.
-With so many internationals flowing through its most popular cities, there’s a great student population and plenty of communities for expats.
+With so many internationals living in its most popular cities, there’s a great international student population and plenty of communities for expats, leading to more and more courses taught in English at universities across Italy.

 Additionally, about 30% of the population speaks English, with this percentage being significantly higher in areas popular with students, expats and tourists.
 However, you should still try to learn the basis of Italian to get you by before your move.